Grandparent Visitation & Custody

 The New Jersey Supreme Court case reviewed the constitutionality of N.J.S.A 9:2-7.1 in the case of Moriarty v.
 Brandt, 177 N.J.
 84 (2003).
 The question presented to the Court was whether said statute infringes upon the constitutional rights of the parents.
 The Court in Moriarty found that there was an unconstitutional encroachment of the parent’s rights to raise their children without intrusion, through the statute’s use of the “best interest” analysis in determining whether a grandparent would have visitation.
 The Court in Moriarty avoided striking down N.J.S.A.
 9:2-7.1 as unconstitutional by finding that said statute requires the grandparents to prove that the visitation with the child was necessary to avoid harm.
 The Court reasoned that since said statute was an incursion of a fundamental right of parent autonomy it is “subject to strict scrutiny and must be narrowly tailored to advance a compelling state interest”.
 Id. at 114-115.
 The Court found that avoiding harm to a child is a compelling state interest.
 Further, the court stated that when no harm threatens the child’s welfare, “the State lacks a compelling justification for the infringement” on a parent’s right to raise a child without interference.
 Id.
 Thus, the Court in Moriarty added the additional requirement of demonstrating that the grandparent visitation was necessary to avoid harm.
 In 2014, the Appellate Court in the case R.K. v.
 A.K. established rules based on the Moriarty holding on how Grandparent visitation cases are to be decided by the Courts.
 The Court in R.K. v.
 A.K. stated a Judge must first apply the statutory factors of N.J.S.A.
 9:2-7.1 to decide whether grandparents have shown a prima facie case justifying visitation.
 Once a prima facie case has been made, a Judge must decide if the grandparents have met their burden of proving by a preponderance of the evidence that visitation is necessary to avoid harm to the child.
 Also, the Court stated that grandparents can meet this burden by presenting either factual or expert testimony.

 Grandparent cases are very fact sensitive.
 It is important that an applicant focuses on proving to the Court that visitation with the grandparents is necessary to avoid harm to the child’s welfare, as well answering all of the statutory factors.
-Call Peter Van Aulen an experienced New Jersey family lawyer today for a free 30 minute in office consultation (201) 845-7400.
+Call Peter Van Aulen an experienced New Jersey family lawyer today for a free comprehensive in office consultation (201) 845-7400.